SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    so that description's not likely to be very helpful for developers.

-This distinction is not visible when the captured variable has reference semantics.
+This distinction is not visible when the captured variable's type has reference semantics.
 For example,
 there are two things named ``x`` in the code below, a variable in the outer scope and a constant in the inner scope,